Umrao Jaan (1981 film): Release and reception

-Rekha was praised for her acting, and she was awarded the National Award for her portrayal of the central character.
-But the box office returns were just average.
+Rekha was widely praised for her acting, and won the National Film Award for her portrayal of the central character.
+The film's box office returns were average.
 The supporting characters were played by Naseeruddin Shah, Farooq Shaikh, Raj Babbar and Bharat Bhushan.
 Critics responded favourably to the carefully done historical setting.

 The soundtrack was composed by Khayyam and the lyrics were penned by Shahryar.
 Several songs from the film, sung by Asha Bhosle, are considered classics of filmi music: "Dil Cheez Kya Hai", "Justuju Jiski Thi", "In Ankhon Ki Masti Ke", and "Yeh Kya Jagah Hai Doston".
-Today, Umrao Jaan is considered at par with other cult classics such as Pakeezah (1972) and is widely acclaimed as one of India's great cinematic magnum opus.
+Today, Umrao Jaan is considered at par with other cult classics such as Pakeezah (1972) and is widely acclaimed as one of India's great cinematic magnum opuses.

 Soundtrack

 The music of the film was composed by Khayyam, while the lyrics were penned by Shahryar.

 Accolades

 Musical

 Salim–Sulaiman adapted the film into a musical play, Umrao Jaan Ada - The Musical, in 2019.
-The theatrical adaptation was directed by Rajeev Goswami with Pratibha Baghel in the titular role of the courtesan.
+The theatrical adaptation was directed by Rajeev Goswami with Pratibha Baghel in the titular role of the tawaif.